When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Within this workflow, use a navigation event to send a user to another page.
 From here, select the destination page type to be the profile page.

-You’ll then need to send additional data to this page so the Bubble editor knows which specific doctor to display.
+You’ll then want to send additional data to this page so the Bubble editor knows which specific doctor to display.
 The data you’ll need to display is that of the current cell’s doctor.

 Sending dynamic data between pages in Bubble’s no-code development tool